 3. Sun protection

-Sun protection should be advised for all areas of the body but is required more for areas of depigmentation.
-You can use sunblock or sunscreen, hats, sunglasses, and clothing There is a misconception that sunlight helps cure vitiligo by producing more melanin but exposure to sunlight can cause severe sunburn due to lack of melanin, which protects us from harmful rays of the sun.
+Sun and UV protection should be advised for all areas of the body but is required more for areas of depigmentation or skin discoloration.
+You can use 2sunblock or sunscreen, hats, sunglasses, and clothing.
+There is a misconception that sunlight helps cure vitiligo by producing more melanin, but exposure to sunlight can cause severe sunburn due to a lack of melanin synthesis, which protects us from the harmful rays of the sun.

 4. Oral vitamins supplements